jdunkerley/jdunkerley/enso-getting-started/post.md

 ![New Project 1](new-project-1.png)

 Find the "New Project 1" entry and click the stop button.
-You can then rename it by using the right-click context menu or pressing Ctrl-R. Once renamed, you can click on the play button to reopen the project.
+You can then rename it using the right-click context menu or pressing Ctrl-R. Once renamed, you can click the play button to reopen the project.

 ## Wrapping Up

-In this post we worked through reading a CSV file and doing some initial data processing in Enso.
-Next time, we will dive into parsing data from some of the columns and aggregating the results.
+In this post, we worked through reading a CSV file and doing some initial data processing in Enso.
+Next time, we will dive into parsing data from some columns and aggregating the results.

 I hope you will try out Enso and let us know what you think.
 If you have any questions, please join our [Discord](https://discord.com/invite/enso) server or comment below.